Skip to content

 What our expert says...

 “There’s often confusion over what items are covered by contents insurance – especially those you take with you when you’re out and about.
-Dig out the details of your new or existing policy and check exactly what is and isn’t covered.
+Check the details of your policy to see what is and isn’t covered.

 - Anna McEntee, Insurance expert